Redislabs-Solution-Architects/tf-rediscloud-subscription-peering-aws/README.md

 The repo is made as simple as possible with most of the variables hardcoded in.

+# Getting Started: Create a Redis Cloud subscription from Terraform

 #### Prerequisites
 * aws account